John C. Frey Buys 117,946 Shares of Kayne Anderson Energy Infrastructure Fund, Inc. (NYSE:KYN) Stock

-Kayne Anderson Energy Infrastructure Fund, Inc. (NYSE:KYN – Get Free Report) EVP John C. Frey bought 117,946 shares of the business’s stock in a transaction on Tuesday, November 28th.
-The shares were purchased at an average cost of $10.03 per share, with a total value of $1,182,998.38.
-Following the transaction, the executive vice president now owns 671,438 shares in the company, valued at $6,734,523.14.
-The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Kayne Anderson Energy Infrastructure Fund, Inc. (NYSE:KYN – Get Free Report) EVP John C. Frey acquired 117,946 shares of the company’s stock in a transaction that occurred on Tuesday, November 28th.
+The shares were acquired at an average price of $10.03 per share, for a total transaction of $1,182,998.38.
+Following the purchase, the executive vice president now owns 671,438 shares of the company’s stock, valued at $6,734,523.14.
+The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.

-The company also recently announced a quarterly dividend, which was paid on Tuesday, October 10th.
-Shareholders of record on Monday, October 2nd were given a dividend of $0.21 per share.
-This represents a $0.84 dividend on an annualized basis and a yield of 10.03%.
-The ex-dividend date was Friday, September 29th.
+The company also recently declared a quarterly dividend, which was paid on Tuesday, October 10th.
+Stockholders of record on Monday, October 2nd were given a dividend of $0.21 per share.
+The ex-dividend date of this dividend was Friday, September 29th.
+This represents a $0.84 annualized dividend and a dividend yield of 10.03%.

 Hedge Funds Weigh In On Kayne Anderson Energy Infrastructure Fund